alknopfler/alknopfler.github.io/content/post/go-debug-k8s-skaffold-cloudcode/index.md

 ## cloud code configuration

-First thing is oppen the file `.vscode/launch.json` and you will add new configuration:
+First thing is open the file `.vscode/launch.json` and you will add new configuration:

 ![add-configuration](images/06.png)